tianyic/only_train_once_personal_footprint/README.md

 Please find more full and compressed models by OTO on [checkpoints](https://drive.google.com/drive/folders/1lZ7Wsehi0hr_g8nztbAFEJIhF8C4Q8Kp?usp=share_link).
 The full and compressed models return the exact same outputs given the same inputs.

-The dependancy graphs for ZIG partition can be found at [Dependancy Graphs](https://drive.google.com/drive/folders/1XVRUEr4cUyT6xVknLF2SsYKgXBZ0gjeD?usp=share_link)
+The dependancy graphs for ZIG partition can be found at [Dependancy Graphs](https://drive.google.com/drive/folders/1XVRUEr4cUyT6xVknLF2SsYKgXBZ0gjeD?usp=share_link).

+## To do list

+We will routinely complete the following item.

+- Provide more tutorials to cover more use cases and applications of OTO.

+- Provide documentations of the OTO API.

+- Optimize the dependancy list.

 ## Citation